 Pp and Ppk are rarely used compared to Cp and Cpk.
 They should only be used as relative comparisons to their counterparts.

 Capability indices, Cp and Cpk, should be compared to one another to assess the differences over a period of time.
 The goal is to have a high Cp, and get the process centered so the Cpk increases and approaches Cp.
 The same applies for Pp and Ppk.

 Cpk indicates process capability on "short term" or "within subgroup" of data which is not inclusive of the effect of variation between the subgroups.
 Ppk takes into account both and is not limited to only the variation within each subgroups like Cpk.

-The pitfall with Ppk is variation within subgroups can not be separated so that is why it can hep to use Cpk and Ppk to determine where the variation is coming from: within or between subgroups.
+The pitfall with Ppk is the variation within subgroups can not be separated so that is why it can help to use Cpk and Ppk to determine where the variation is coming from: within or between subgroups.